-Cheesecakes come in various shapes sizes and, most importantly, with numerous tasty fillings and flavors.
+Cheesecakes come in various shapes, sizes, and, most importantly, with numerous tasty fillings and flavors.
 From fruit purees to melted chocolate, you can turn any of your favorite flavors into a cheesecake.
-Choose any biscuit or pastry base your heart desires or opt for a baked or no-bake cheesecake depending on your preferences.
+Simply choose any biscuit or pastry of your choosing then decide whether to make a baked or no-bake cheesecake depending on your preferences.

 The airy and light unbaked cheesecake does away with the eggs and flour.
 Instead, you use gelatin or agar-agar as a binding and setting agent.
 While the no-bake comes together quickly, the baked version is definitely worth the wait.

 That said, it can be difficult to know when to remove the cheesecake from the oven, how to cool and set it before serving it to your family and friends.

 A baked cheesecake continues to cook long after you turn off the oven.
 Don’t think it is undercooked because of its pale top.
 The best cheesecakes have that light golden color top unless your recipe calls for a burnt top, like a Basque cheesecake, for example.
 Overbaking can make your cake dry and crumbly and can lead to cracking.

 Cheesecakes store well, but to ensure that they remain delicious, you need to let your cheesecakes cool completely.

 How to cool a cheesecake

 You have managed to bake the cheesecake to perfection.
 Unlike the prior attempts, this time you have managed to bake it properly and your cheesecake offers up a small juggle only in the center (If you haven’t already, be sure to read our article on testing cheesecake if you aren’t sure if yours is ready yet).